lydell/elm-app-url/README.md

 Design principles:

-- Parsing: Avoid the complex types like the ones [Url.Parser] has, and use simple list pattern matching instead.
+- Parsing: Avoid the complex types [Url.Parser] has, and use simple list pattern matching instead.
 Decode away all percentage escapes so you never need to think about them.
 - To string: No separate API like [Url.Builder].
 Escape the minium needed with percentage escapes.
 - Follow the [WHATWG URL Standard].
 - Handle the most common use cases rather than _all_ cases.
 (Use plain [Url] for full freedom).
+- Keep it simple.
+URLs shouldn’t be that complicated. `AppUrl` lets you use the parts of Elm you already know and be done with it, instead of having to learn about parsers, tricky type annotations and the `</>` and `<?>` operators.

 The package is centered around the [AppUrl][appurl-type] type.
+Read things from it.
+Turn it into a string.
+That’s it.

 ## Example